 - Talk about the wine.
 Even if it’s not usually your style, pretend you’re a critic for the day.
 Smell it, taste it, slurp it around in your mouth.
 Describe what you experience.
 What did the smell remind you of?
 Cherries?
 Cinnamon?
 Your grandmother’s perfume?
 How did it taste?
 How did it feel in your mouth?
 Have fun with it!
 The more you elucidate on what you are experiencing, the better you will get at describing what you like.
 You’ll learn about the wine, about yourself, and you’ll spark conversation.
 Insider secret: the winery staff will pay extra attention to people who pay extra attention to the wine.

 - Buy the Wine!
 Remember, most of the wines you taste on these tours are only available at the wineries we visit.
 You’re not going to find these rare, boutique wines on the shelf at Costco or Trader Joe’s.
-And shipping a case of wine home only adds about $3 to $5 per bottle to your total cost.
+And shipping a case of wine home only adds about $5 – $7 per bottle to your total cost.
 As a bonus, the wineries will waive your tasting fee if you buy enough wine.
 Then, you’ll have mementos of your trip you can share with friends back home.
 A small price to pay to extend the essence of your vacation!
+If you need help figuring out how to get your wine home, that’s one of our specialties, and we’ll be happy to help!

 - Don’t worry about a thing.
 Leave it all up to us.
 I know it can be hard to release control of your big day to a stranger, but just remember – we’ve been doing this a long time.
 We are going to be friends by the end of the day and I want you to think of us as your friend who knows a lot about the Willamette Valley and really wants to show you around for one perfect day.
 Truly, the more you relax and release control, the better tour we can give, naturally.
 I’ve seen it go both ways hundreds of times.